-In pseudodistributed mode you have to start daemons and for this reason you require to have SSH installed.
-It simply starts daemons on the set of hosts in the cluster which is defined by the slaves file by SSH-ing to every host and starting a daemon process.
+In pseudo distributed mode you have to start using the daemons and which enables you required to have installed mandatory SSH.
+Started daemons on the set of hosts in the cluster which is defined as slaves file by SSH-ing to every host and starting a daemon process.

-Pseudodistributed mode is a special case of fully distributed mode in which the host is localhost so you need to ensures that you can SSH to localhost and log in without enter a password.
-First ensures that SSH is installed and a server is running.
+Pseudo distributed mode especially designed for the purpose of distribution of modes in which the host is localhost where it ensures that you can SSH to localhost and log in without entering the password.
+First clarify that SSH is installed and a server is running in the background.
 On Ubuntu this is achieved by using:-

 % sudo apt-get install ssh

-Then to enable password-less login generate a new SSH key with an empty passphrase:
+To enable the password-less login then generate a new SSH key with an empty passphrase which is defined below:

 Test this with: